Virginia and Tennessee Railroad Co. signed by William Mahone - Issued to Andrew Johnson - 1869 Autographed Stock Certificate

 After Virginia seceded from the Union in April, 1861, Mahone helped bluff the federal troops into abandoning the Gosport Shipyard in Portsmouth by running a single passenger train into Norfolk with great noise and whistle-blowing, then much more quietly, sending it back west, and then returning the same train again (again with much noise, etc.) creating the illusion of large numbers of arriving troops to the federals listening in Portsmouth (and just barely out of sight).
 The ruse worked, and not a single Confederate soldier was lost as the Union authorities abandoned the area, and retreated to Fort Monroe across Hampton Roads.
 After this, Mahone accepted a commission as Lt.
 Col. and later Colonel of the 6th Virginia Infantry Regiment in the Confederate Army.
 He was promoted to Brigadier General in November, 1861.

-Andrew Johnson (December 29, 1808 – July 31, 1875) was the 17th president of the United States, serving from 1865 to 1869.
-The 16th vice president, he assumed the presidency following the assassination of Abraham Lincoln.
-Johnson was a Southern Democrat who ran with Lincoln on the National Union Party ticket in the 1864 presidential election, coming to office as the American Civil War concluded.
-Johnson favored quick restoration of the seceded states to the Union without protection for the newly freed people who were formerly enslaved, as well as pardoning ex-Confederates.
-This led to conflict with the Republican Party-dominated U.S. Congress, culminating in his impeachment by the House of Representatives in 1868.
-He was acquitted in the Senate by one vote.
+Andrew Johnson, the 17th president of the United States, served from 1865 to 1869.
+He assumed the presidency after Abraham Lincoln’s assassination.
+A Southern Democrat, Johnson ran with Lincoln on the National Union Party ticket in 1864.
+He favored restoring the seceded states to the Union without protecting the freed slaves and pardoning ex-Confederates, leading to conflict with the Republican-dominated Congress.
+He was impeached by the House of Representatives in 1868 but acquitted in the Senate by one vote.

-Johnson returned to Tennessee after his presidency and gained some vindication when he was elected to the Senate in 1875, making him the only president to afterwards serve in the Senate.
+Johnson returned to Tennessee and was elected to the Senate in 1875, becoming the only president to serve in the Senate afterward.
 He died five months into his term.
-Johnson's strong opposition to federally guaranteed rights for African Americans is widely criticized, and historians have consistently ranked him as one of the worst U.S. presidents.
+His strong opposition to federally guaranteed rights for African Americans is widely criticized, and historians consistently rank him as one of the worst U.S. presidents.